Columbia Medallion Studios, est. 1888

 Izri Lederer

-It’s hard to say how much direct involvement Lederer [pictured] actually had with the medallion-making process, or how much artistic talent or technical skill he brought to the table.
-The man was certainly a good salesman, though, as evidenced by his dedication to the business (he made regular appearances at special medallion sales events across the continent) and his well stocked bank accounts.
+It’s hard to say how much direct involvement Lederer actually had with the medallion-making process in Chicago, or how much artistic talent or technical skill he brought to the table.
+The man was certainly a good salesman, though, as evidenced by his dedication to the business (he made regular appearances at special medallion sales events in department stores across the continent) and his healthy bank accounts.

 Living out of the swanky Edgewater Beach Hotel, Lederer poured his medallion earnings into real estate and other business investments, all while playing himself off with the media as some sort of Bohemian hepcat artiste.